Clandestine Childhood: Synopsis

 The story is set in the Dirty War time period and during Argentina's last military dictatorship (1976-1983).
-A married couple of guerrilla soldiers from Montoneros are living in Cuba with their two children.
+A married couple, Cristina and Horacio, are guerrilla soldiers from Montoneros and are living in Cuba with their two children, Juan and Victoria.
 With the help of "Uncle Beto", they forge new identities and return to the country in 1979, with the aim of taking part in the leftist counteroffensive against the military junta.
-The events are narrated from the point of view of Juan, one of the couple's children.
+The movie takes the perspective of Juan, as he struggles to maintain a normal life at school given his new identity and the status of his parents as he sees glimpses of their resistance struggles.